mojeed-painless/lintelz_engineering_limited/README.md

 ## 🌟 Project Overview

-This is a single-page application (SPA) built as a corporate website for Lintelz Engineering Limited.
+This is an application built as a corporate website for Lintelz Engineering Limited.
 The website provides information about the company's services, completed projects, company background, and contact details.
 It features a clean, professional design optimized for both desktop and mobile users.

 ## ✨ Features